Conceiva/MezzmoKodiPlugin/README.txt

    episode.
 This eliminates duplicates in the Kodi database due to episode naming and display title differences across playlists.

-v1.0.9.2
+v2.0.0.0p New Beta release

--  Fixed bug introduced in v1.0.9.1 which would cause invalid metadata changes to be detected in TV episodes.
+-  Fixed bug introduced in v2.0.0.0o which would cause invalid metadata changes to be detected in TV episodes.
 The only impacts were a slight slowness loading large TV episode playlists and erroneous Kodi log messages stating that a metadata change was detected.

-v1.0.9.1
+v2.0.0.0o New Beta release

 -  Fixed issue with Kodi database cache clearing where not all records in the cache table associated with Mezzmo were being deleted.